antonpavlov/Extended-Kalman-Filter/README.md

 As an alternative to parametric methods like the EKF, numerical methods such as grid filters attempt to represent the continuous state space by discrete, finite lattices.
 But these grid filters and Sequential Monte Carlo methods are a whole different story/repo.

 ## Dependencies, compilation and running
-In order to successfully run this project, the Term 2 Simulator should be installed.
+In order to successfully run this project, the Term 2 Simulator ```term2_sim``` should be downloaded.
 Here is the [link](https://github.com/udacity/self-driving-car-sim/releases) to download it for different platforms.

 From the tools perspective, the following packages are necessary:
 * ```cmake``` >= 3.5